iNaesu/portfolio/_projects/nba-dashboard.md

 idx: 0
 description: >
-    Video game style dashboard app built in React.js - This app enables users to look up player profiles and compare the player's stats to the rest of the league.
-It also uses an stat-matching algorithm to generate similar players suggestions.
+    Video game style dashboard app built in React.js - This app enables users to look up player profiles and compare a player's stats to the rest of the league.
+It also uses a stat-matching algorithm to generate similar players suggestions.
 live_url: "https://inaesu.github.io/nba-player-dashboard/"
 github_url: "https://github.com/iNaesu/nba-player-dashboard"